github/opensource.guide/overviews/forking/index.md

 ![A repository's fork button](https://github-images.s3.amazonaws.com/help/bootcamp/Bootcamp-Fork.png)

-Sit back, and watching the forking magic.
+Sit back and watch the forking magic.
 You'll be taken to your copy of the Spoon-Knife repository instantly.

 <a id="step-2" title="Step 2: Clone your fork" class="toc-item"></a>
 ## Step 2: Clone your fork